 The location of the well in relation to the septic tank and leach field as well as the height and condition of the well head are important for safe drinking water.
 A well head that is below grade must be extended and terminate above grade.

-A hand dug well (old stone well) being used as a water source is not permitted if the water is for human consumption.
-A hand dug well would make a property uninhabitable until such time as a new well is installed.
+A hand dug well (old stone well) being used as a potable water source (for human consumption) is not permitted.
+A hand dug well makes a property uninhabitable until such time as a new bored well is installed.

-Wells often have high iron content and suffer from sulfur smelling water which is generally cured with a good water softener.
-All well water should be tested for bacterial contamination and if the property is in farm land, additional testing for nitrates/nitrites that can result from fertilizer use should be considered.
+Wells often have high iron content and suffer from sulfur smelling water which can often be cured with a good water softener.
+All well water should be tested for bacterial contamination which can come from a failing septic system or other sources.
+If the property is located close to farm land, additional testing for nitrates/nitrites from fertilizer or animal waste use should be considered.

-City dwellers who have been used to turning on the tap and not giving a second thought to the water that gushes from the spout and how it gets there may have a steep learning curve if the well is inadequate,or the pressure settings are incorrect.
+City dwellers who have been used to turning on the tap and getting water will need to give a second thought to the well water that flows from the spout and understand the mechanics of how it gets there.
+If the well flow is inadequate, or the pressure settings are incorrect it will make life miserable in your new home.

 A well water issue can make life miserable for a new home owner.